Puma Biotechnology (NASDAQ:PBYI) Issues Quarterly Earnings Results

-Puma Biotechnology (NASDAQ:PBYI) issued its quarterly earnings results on Thursday.
-The biopharmaceutical company reported ($0.13) earnings per share for the quarter, beating the consensus estimate of ($0.31) by $0.18, MarketWatch Earnings reports.
-Puma Biotechnology had a negative net margin of 9.77% and a negative return on equity of 318.22%.
+Puma Biotechnology (NASDAQ:PBYI) announced its quarterly earnings results on Thursday.
+The biopharmaceutical company reported ($0.13) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.31) by $0.18, MarketWatch Earnings reports.
+Puma Biotechnology had a negative return on equity of 318.22% and a negative net margin of 9.77%.

-In related news, Director Ann Calby Miller sold 12,874 shares of the business’s stock in a transaction on Thursday, June 10th.
-The shares were sold at an average price of $11.43, for a total value of $147,149.82.
-Following the sale, the director now owns 12,874 shares in the company, valued at $147,149.82.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Alan H. Auerbach sold 5,332 shares of the business’s stock in a transaction on Friday, July 2nd.
-The stock was sold at an average price of $8.84, for a total transaction of $47,134.88.
+In other Puma Biotechnology news, CEO Alan H. Auerbach sold 5,332 shares of the company’s stock in a transaction dated Friday, July 2nd.
+The stock was sold at an average price of $8.84, for a total value of $47,134.88.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director Ann Calby Miller sold 12,874 shares of the company’s stock in a transaction dated Thursday, June 10th.
+The stock was sold at an average price of $11.43, for a total value of $147,149.82.
+Following the completion of the sale, the director now owns 12,874 shares of the company’s stock, valued at approximately $147,149.82.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 23,888 shares of company stock worth $245,974.
-Company insiders own 21.20% of the company’s stock.
+In the last three months, insiders sold 23,888 shares of company stock worth $245,974.
+21.20% of the stock is owned by corporate insiders.

 Puma Biotechnology, Inc, a biopharmaceutical company, focuses on the development and commercialization of products to enhance cancer care in the United States and internationally.
 The company's drug candidates include PB272 neratinib (oral) for the adjuvant treatment of adult patients with early stage HER2-overexpressed/amplified breast cancer; PB272 (neratinib, oral) for the use of neratinib in combination with capecitabine for the treatment of adult patients with advanced or metastatic HER2-positive breast cancer; PB272 (neratinib, oral) for HER2 mutation-positive solid tumors.